We are committed to safeguarding the privacy of our website visitors; this policy sets out how we will treat your personal data.

 (l) verify compliance with the terms and conditions governing the use of the website.

-Where you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the licence you grant to us.
+Where you submit personal data for publication on our website, we will publish and otherwise use that data in accordance with the licence you grant to us.

 - administering and processing ebook purchases processed via our website; and